k8redfern/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * One may notice that the input signals are never inverted on any gate, only the selector signal
 * This is because, if the gate for a given input is selected, the input should be directly mapped to the output

-    * If the gate is selected and the input is ``1``, the and gate outputs ``1``
+    * If the gate is selected and the input is ``1``, the AND gate outputs ``1``
-    * If the gate is selected and the input is ``0``, the and gate outputs ``0``
+    * If the gate is selected and the input is ``0``, the AND gate outputs ``0``
-    * If the gate is not selected with the selector, the and gate always outputs ``0``
+    * If the gate is not selected with the selector, the AND gate always outputs ``0``

 .. note::

-    Notice that there is an or gate before the final output signal.
-This or gate's only purpose is to combine all the outputs to a single line.
-However, one may wonder why it's necessary to use an or gate instead of simply combining the signals like in the below image.
+    Notice that there is an OR gate before the final output signal.
+This OR's only purpose is to combine all the outputs to a single line.
+However, one may wonder why it's necessary to use an OR gate instead of simply combining the signals like in the below image.

     .. figure:: combining_output_signals_bad.png
         :width: 333 px
         :align: center

         Combining output signals on a single line directly creates problems and should not be done.
 This is true even if only one output line would be active at any given time.
-Instead, to combine output lines, use or gates.
+Instead, to combine output lines, use OR gates.

     Connecting output signals like this will not work in practice.
 The nuanced reasoning for this is beyond the scope of